antoprince001/fine-print-webmcp/README.md

 2. A bundled Terms checkbox plus a long Terms and Privacy Policy modal with the arbitration clause buried in ordinary legal text.
 3. A free trial that converts to $49.99 per month after 14 days.
 4. A recommendation prompt that asks for precise location, contacts, and notifications.
-5. A founding-price countdown that resets on reload and sells an annual plan.

 Each interactable choice has a machine-readable policy declaration embedded in `index.html`.
 Clause text lives in the legal document with stable `data-clause-id` attributes.
 Tools read those sources at runtime so an agent can explain the declared contract in plain language.